 I am a Professor of Development Geography at King's College London where I have been working since 2017.
 Previously, I worked in the School of Geography at Queen Mary, University of London between 1995 and 2017 (with a year’s secondment at the World Bank in Washington DC in 1998-1999).

 My research focuses on gender and international development issues in the global South with specific reference to poverty, violence and employment in cities.
 I also work on international migration in London with a specific focus on the Latin American community in relation to transnational livelihoods, citizenship and political participation among migrants from a gendered perspective.
 Much of my research works at the interface between academic work and policy-making with a strong emphasis on impact.
 In relation to policy-making, I have worked with the World Bank, Inter-American Development Bank, the Commonwealth Secretariat and UN-Habitat on a range of different research projects, most recently on The State of Women in Cities 2012/13 with Sylvia Chant.
 I have also developed interests in equality, diversity and inclusion (EDI) at both Queen Mary and King's College London.

-I am currently working on two projects; 1) Violence Against Women and Girls (VAWG) among Brazilian migrants in London and Rio de Janeiro (funded by ESRC-Newton with Paul Heritage as CoI, People's Palace Projects, Casa Latin American Theatre Festival, the Latin American Women’s Rights Service, Redes da Mare and the Federal University of Rio de Janeiro); 2) on the experiences of migrant women and VAWG in London, with the Latin American Women’s Rights Service as part of their Step Up Migrant Women campaign (2018-2019) 3) Resisting violence, creating dignity: negotiating Violence Against Women and Girls (VAWG) through community history-making in Rio de Janeiro (2019-2021 - funded by the British Academy with Paul Heritage as CoI, People's Palace Projects, Redes da Mare and the Federal University of Rio de Janeiro).
+I am currently working on or writing up three projects; 1) Violence Against Women and Girls (VAWG) among Brazilian migrants in London and Rio de Janeiro (2016-2018 - funded by ESRC-Newton with Paul Heritage as CoI, People's Palace Projects, Casa Latin American Theatre Festival, the Latin American Women’s Rights Service, Redes da Mare and the Federal University of Rio de Janeiro); 2) on the experiences of migrant women and VAWG in London, with the Latin American Women’s Rights Service as part of their Step Up Migrant Women campaign (2018-2019) 3) Resisting violence, creating dignity: negotiating Violence Against Women and Girls (VAWG) through community history-making in Rio de Janeiro (2019-2021 - funded by the British Academy with Paul Heritage as CoI, People's Palace Projects, Redes da Mare and the Federal University of Rio de Janeiro).